-StreamField provides a content editing model suitable for pages that do not follow a fixed structure - such as blog posts or news stories, where the text may be interspersed with subheadings, images, pull quotes and video, and perhaps more specialised content types such as maps and charts (or, for a programming blog, code snippets).
+StreamField provides a content editing model suitable for pages that do not follow a fixed structure - such as blog posts or news stories - where the text may be interspersed with subheadings, images, pull quotes and video.
+It's also suitable for more specialised content types, such as maps and charts (or, for a programming blog, code snippets).
 In this model, these different content types are represented as a sequence of 'blocks', which can be repeated and arranged in any order.